-- (1) Reflects shares beneficially owned by BlackRock, Inc. as of December 31, 2019, according to a statement on Schedule 13G/A filed with the SEC on February 4, 2020, which indicates that the beneficial owner, a holding company, or control person in accordance with Rule 13d-1(b), has sole voting power with respect to 7,283,908 shares and sole dispositive power with respect to 7,401,638 shares.
-The beneficial owner holds shared voting or dispositive power with respect to none of the shares.
-The Schedule 13G/A certifies that the securities were acquired in the ordinary course and not with the purpose or with the effect of changing or influencing the control of NorthWestern Corporation. - (2) Reflects shares beneficially owned by The Vanguard Group, as of December 31, 2019, according to a statement on Schedule 13G/A filed with the SEC on February 12, 2020, which indicates that the beneficial owner, an investment adviser in accordance with Rule 13d-1, has sole voting power with respect to 63,886 shares and sole dispositive power with respect to 5,300,292 shares.
-The beneficial owner has shared voting power with respect to 21,530 shares and shared dispositive power with respect to 63,705 shares.
-The Schedule 13G/A certifies that the securities were acquired in the ordinary course and not with the purpose or with the effect of changing or influencing the control of NorthWestern Corporation.
+- holds shared voting or dispositive power with respect to none of the shares.
+The Schedule 13G/A certifies that the securities were acquired in the ordinary course and not with the purpose or with the effect of changing or influencing the control of NorthWestern Corporation. - (2) Reflects shares beneficially owned by The Vanguard Group, as of December 31, 2021, according to a statement on Schedule 13G/A filed with the SEC on February 9, 2022, which indicates that the beneficial owner, an investment adviser in accordance with Rule 13d-1, has sole voting power with respect to 0 shares and sole dispositive power with respect to 5,413,128 shares.
+The beneficial owner has shared voting power with respect to 64,884 shares and shared dispositive power with respect to 112,203 shares.
+The Schedule 13G/A certifies that the securities were acquired in the ordinary course and not with the purpose or with the effect of changing or influencing the control of NorthWestern Corporation. - (3) Reflects shares beneficially owned by American Century Investment Management, Inc., American Century Companies, Inc., and Stowers Institute for Medical Research, as of December 31, 2021, according to a statement on Schedule 13G filed with the SEC on February 4, 2022, which indicates that the beneficial owners respectively, an investment adviser in accordance with Rule 13d-1, a parent holding company or control person in accordance with Rule 13d-1(b) has sole voting power with respect to 3,596,080 shares and sole dispositive power with respect to 3,721,613 shares.
+The beneficial owner has shared voting or dispositive power with respect to none of the shares.
+The Schedule 13G certifies that the securities were acquired in the ordinary course and not with the purpose or with the effect of changing or influencing the control of NorthWestern Corporation. - (4) Reflects shares beneficially owned by T. Rowe Price Associates, Inc., as of December 31, 2021, according to a statement on Schedule 13G filed with the SEC on February 14, 2022, which indicates that the beneficial owner, an Investment Adviser registered under Section 203 of the Investment Advisers Act of 1940, has sole voting power with respect to 982,159 shares and sole dispositive power with respect to 2,833,636 shares.
+The beneficial owner has shared voting or dispositive power with respect to none of the shares.
+The Schedule 13G certifies that the securities were acquired in the ordinary course and not with the purpose or with the effect of changing or influencing the control of NorthWestern Corporation.